webstylecenter/Homepage/README.md

 are hidden because of security restrictions that prevent cross-site scripting and such.

+# Screensaver support
+For those running on Windows and MacOS, you can use this site as a nice screensaver.
+Just point your screensaver tool at /screensaver/ On this page, a slideshow with random 4K quality photographs will present the feed items in a beautifull way.
+Photographs are downloaded from Unsplash and categories can be set in the ScreenSaverController.

+Please note that you shouldn't use the screensaver while roaming.
+Each image takes around 1,5MB of data transfer.
+You can set lower resolutions images in the ScreenSaverController though but still it's not recommended while roaming.

 # Ignore X-Frame headers
 For Google Chrome users, it's "recommended" to install Ignore X-Frame headers extension.
 This because one of the sites blocks the site from